dsidavis/DSIWeb/content/articles/Events/2018_Winter_W_Fundamentals2.md

-This series is appropriate for motivated beginners as well as intermediate to advanced users who want a better understanding of base R. It is open to UC Davis faculty, graduate students, postdocs, staff, and undergraduates; DSI affiliates will receive priority registration.
+This series is appropriate for motivated beginners as well as intermediate to advanced users who want a better understanding of base R. It is open to UC Davis faculty, graduate students, postdocs, staff, and undergraduates; DSI affiliates receive priority registration.